(Or, Your Work Isn't an Island)

 How to Connect Your Work to Others

-(Or, Why is my work interesting or important?)
+(Or, Why is my Capstone interesting or important?)

 Questions you'll be seeking to answer include: